MarioSieg/Corium/Nominax/Tools/googletest/docs/gmock_cook_book.md

 What matters is that it must have a `Perform()` method template.
 This method template takes the mock function's arguments as a tuple in a **single** argument, and returns the result of the action.
-It can be either `const` or not, but must be invokable with exactly one template argument, which is the result type.
+It can be either `const` or not, but must be invocable with exactly one template argument, which is the result type.
 In other words, you must be able to call `Perform<R>(args)` where `R` is the mock function's return type and `args` is its arguments in a tuple.